Transparency Statement

 Security

-• All traffic is served over HTTPS.
+• HTTPS everywhere.
+All traffic is served over HTTPS, and browsers are told (via HSTS) to refuse insecure connections in future.
 Your postcode and UPRN are encrypted in transit.

-• Vercel provides DDoS protection at the infrastructure level.
+• Infrastructure.
+Vercel provides DDoS protection and edge-level filtering at the infrastructure layer.

 What we can and can't guarantee